EtherealEmil/UsualScrap/README.md

 <details>
 <summary>Sizable Scissors</summary>

-High Value, Weighs 16, Spawns anywhere rarely

-Sizable Scissors are a two handed melee weapon that randomly damages it's holder if they are sprinting and deals double damage.
+Sizable Scissors are a two handed melee weapon that deals double damage and randomly damages it's holder if they are sprinting.

-- Every second or two while running you have a 1 in 4 chance of suffering 30 damage for running with scissors...

-Tips for survival - don't run with them or drop them, if it kills you then you asked for it.
+Tips for survival - don't run with them or drop them.
+If the scissors kill you then you ran with scissors, what'd you expect?
 </details>

 <details>

 <summary>Candy Dispenser</summary>

-Average value, Weighs 14, Spawns anywhere rarely

 The Candy Dispenser is a melee weapon that will rarely drop a piece of candy when swinging it (1/25 chance each swing).